 Social situation Millions of people dependent on international assistance

 It is estimated that about 40 per cent of Cameroon's roughly 28 million people are living in poverty.
-According to the United Nations, more than four million people are in need of humanitarian assistance, and about three million are affected by acute food insecurity.
+According to the United Nations, about 3.4 million people are in need of humanitarian assistance, and at least 2.5 million are affected by acute food insecurity.

 A woman walking in Douala, Cameroon